General Motors reaches tentative agreement with UAW, potentially ending six-week strike

 Also Monday, 8,200 Stellantis workers in Canada represented by a different union, Unifor, briefly went on strike before reaching a deal that comes with base hourly wage increases of nearly 20% for production workers.
 General Motors and Ford workers in Canada have already voted to ratify a three-year contract agreement with the company.

-Spring Hill, the plant where workers hit picket lines Saturday, produces the engines for vehicles assembled at nine plants as far afield as Mexico, including Silverado and Sierra pickups.
+Spring Hill, where workers hit picket lines Saturday, is a key facility that would have brought down other GM factories had its workers stayed on strike.
+It produces the engines for vehicles assembled at nine plants as far afield as Mexico, including Chevrolet Silverado pickups.
 It’s a big money maker for GM that could have potentially amplified the company’s financial pain after workers walked off the job last week in Arlington, Texas, where full-size SUVs including the Tahoe and Suburban are produced.
-Spring Hill also produces the electric Cadillac Lyriq, GMC Acadia and Cadillac crossover SUVs.
+Spring Hill also produces the electric Cadillac Lyriq, GMC Acadia and two Cadillac crossover SUVs.

-Presidents of the Ford union locals voted unanimously in Detroit on Sunday to endorse that tentative contract after UAW President Shawn Fain explained its details, the union tweeted.
+Presidents of the Ford union locals voted unanimously in Detroit on Sunday to endorse that tentative contract after Fain explained its details, the union tweeted.

 As he explained the particulars to the full membership in a later livestream, Fain, along with Chuck Browning, the UAW vice president, said the deal represents a “historical inflection point” for reviving union power in an America where “we were being left behind by an economy that only works for the billionaire class.”